How do we secure a spot in the camp?

 No. There are no rooms or accommodations on site with private bathrooms.
 However, there are 4 different places on the campus, so even though they are shared, there’s never a long wait!

-Yes.
-We do not provide supervision for children on site.
-For students 15 or younger, a responsible adult must be onsite at ALL times.
+For students 8 years and under, a responsible adult chaperone (parent/relative/guardian) must be onsite at ALL times.

 Yes.
 You need to register as a “campus pass”, which includes access to our facilities, jams, nightly concerts, camp fire and square dances.
 This does NOT include meals, which must be purchased separately, nor does this entitle you to any lessons or instruction, whether they be group or individual.
 Everyone on campus must be registered with the camp.